Professor Pinar Akman

 I am a member of the ESRC Peer Review College and of the UK Research and Innovation Future Leaders Fellowships (UKRI FLF) programme Peer Review College.
 In 2017/18, I was a Panel Member on the Social Sciences and Humanities Panel of the Irish Research Council for the Laureate Awards.
 I am a member of the Editorial Board of World Competition: Law and Economics Review (Kluwer) and of Oxford Competition Law (OCL).
-I regularly peer-review articles for journals including Oxford Journal of Legal Studies, European Law Review, Journal of Common Market Studies, International Review of Economics etc. In 2014, I was the International Rapporteur responsible for preparing an international report and resolution on abuse of dominance across twenty member jurisdictions of the International League of Competition (LIDC) in preparation for the Annual Congress.
+I regularly peer-review articles for journals including Oxford Journal of Legal Studies, European Law Review, Journal of Common Market Studies, International Review of Economics, etc. In 2014, I was the International Rapporteur responsible for preparing an international report and resolution on abuse of dominance across twenty member jurisdictions of the International League of Competition (LIDC) in preparation for the Annual Congress.
 In 2017/18, I was a member of the Jury (Academic Steering Committee) of the Antitrust Writing Awards (Concurrences Review & George Washington Competition Law Center).
-I am a member of the Scientific Committee of Florence Competition Programme (formerly, European Networking and Training for National Competition Enforcers (ENTraNCE)), a training programme for national judges from EU Member States and other enforcers and stakeholders.
-I have provided competition law training to judges and competition authority officials from around the EU and elsewhere.
+I am a member of the Scientific Committee of Florence Competition Programme (based at the European University Institute), a training programme for national judges from EU Member States and other enforcers and stakeholders.
+I frequently provide competition law training to judges and competition authority officials from around the EU and elsewhere.

 In 2018, I was awarded a Women of Achievement Award by the University of Leeds.
-In 2018, I was also nominated for two University of Leeds Partnership Awards (inspirational teaching and supervisor categories).
+In 2018, I was also nominated for two University of Leeds Partnership Awards (in inspirational teaching and supervisor categories).

 I am a Non-Governmental Advisor (NGA) to the UK for the International Competition Network’s (ICN) Unilateral Conduct Working Group and an NGA for Turkey for the ICN’s Cartels Working Group.